junebash/junebash.com/_posts/2017-03-24-secular-spirituality.md

 ---
 title: 'To Be "Secularly Spiritual"'
-excerpt: Spirituality does not require believing anything that cannot be proven.
 categories:
   - Dharma
 date: 2017-03-24
 ---

-The word "spiritual" has a really icky connotation among folks that consider themselves to be any matter of skeptical, agnostic, atheist, serious, secular, scientific, or even just modern.
-It conjures images of the those hippie stores that sell lots of Deepak Chopra books, New Age synth meditation soundtracks, and Chakra-improving tea; of upper middle class white people that say "Namaste" without a hint of self-awareness or irony; or of religious folk who wear said spirituality rather loudly on their sleeves.
+The word "spiritual" has a really icky connotation among folks that consider themselves to be any matter of skeptical, agnostic, atheist, serious, secular, scientific, or even just modern.<!--more--> It conjures images of the those hippie stores that sell lots of Deepak Chopra books, New Age synth meditation soundtracks, and Chakra-improving tea; of upper middle class white people that say "Namaste" without a hint of self-awareness or irony; or of religious folk who wear said spirituality rather loudly on their sleeves.

 But before modern times, before the 20th century cracked the whole concept of religion wide open (particularly in Europe), spirituality had a practical function as well.
 Spirituality was a *practice* that brought peace to people's lives in a way that their more "worldly" activities could not.
 We now know that many of the various religious systems of beliefs still widely held today around the world are deeply flawed and at odds with the scientific understanding of the universe.
 The general impression seems to be that science has supplanted religion.
 However, science and rationality alone have thus far largely failed to provide peace to a large portion of skeptics (or the more doubtful religious).